RADIOLOGY WORKFLOW SOLUTIONS

 • Assertion of legal claims and defense in legal disputes

-• Ensuring IT operations and IT security
+• Ensuring IT security and IT operation

-• Measures to improve our internal business processes and product optimization
+• Measures to improve our internal business processes and product optimization measures

 Recipients of the personal data